paduanton/tic-tac-toe/README.md

 # tic-tac-toe
-Basic Angular component implementation of TicTacToe
+Basic Angular and React implementations of TicTacToe